Cain and Abel (comics): House of Mystery/Secrets

-Abel moved in with Cain in the House of Mystery shortly before DC Special #4, which Cain states is a temporary situation until the House of Secrets is transported (which occurred in The House of Secrets #81, which appeared one month later).
-Their ages are vague, but Abel presents a story that he claims to have heard from Cain, who scared him with it as a child in 1957.
-The story in question originally appeared in Tales of the Unexpected #17 (September 1957).
+Abel moves in with Cain in the House of Mystery shortly before DC Special #4.
+Cain calls it a temporary situation until the House of Secrets is transported, which occurred in House of Secrets #81 one month later.
+Their ages are vague, but Abel tells a story he claims to have heard from Cain (who frightened him with it as a child in 1957); the story originally appeared in Tales of the Unexpected #17 (September 1957).

-In the final issue of The House of Mystery, Karen Berger, whom Cain first met in issue #292—the first issue she edited for DC—arrives as an unexpected guest at Cain's birthday party, takes him through a secret door that leads to the DC offices, and tells him that his series has been canceled and that he is too old-fashioned.
-The House is torn down, and Cain metafictionally analyzes his own existence as a character in a comic book.
+In the final issue of The House of Mystery, Karen Berger (whom Cain met in issue #292, the first issue she edited for DC) is an unexpected guest at Cain's birthday party, takes him through a secret door that leads to the DC offices, and tells him that his series has been canceled and he is too old-fashioned.
+The house is torn down, and Cain metafictionally analyzes his own existence as a character in a comic book.

-In 1985, the characters were revived by writer Alan Moore, who introduced them into his Swamp Thing series in the issue #33, retelling the Swamp Thing's original origin story as depicted in a 1971 issue of House of Secrets.
-Cain kills Abel for revealing a secret (the difference between a mystery and a secret is that a mystery can be shared and still remains a mystery) and declares to Abby Holland, "I invented murder!"
-In Blue Devil #20 (January 1986), Cain is the caretaker of "The House of Weirdness" until Blue Devil moves in, and discovers that Abel is there, too.
-He states that the California mansion is owned by "a publishing company back East".
+The characters were revived in 1985 by Alan Moore, who introduced them into his Swamp Thing series in issue #33 by retelling the Swamp Thing's origin story as depicted in a 1971 issue of House of Secrets.
+Cain kills Abel for revealing a secret and tells Abby Holland, "I invented murder!"
+In Blue Devil #20 (January 1986), Cain is the caretaker of the House of Weirdness until Blue Devil moves in and discovers that Abel is there too.
+He says that the California mansion is owned by "a publishing company back east".